-A. Speakers (see photo in appendix)
+A. Speakers

-The courtroom is equipped with a digital sound system that includes tabletop box speakers located on each counsel table, the judge's bench and the witness stand.
-The courtroom also has built-in speakers located inside the jury box.
+The courtroom is equipped with a digital sound system that includes tabletob speakers as well as speakers mounted inside the jury box and in the gallery.
 Sound levels are adjusted by using the volume control settings on the evidence presentation system control panel.

-B. Microphones
+B. Microphones (see photo in appendix)